 I have been teaching adult Jewish education and interfaith spirituality since the mid-1990s.
 I completed the three-year Union of Reform Judaism (URJ) / Hebrew Union College “para-rabbinic fellows” program in Aug 2003 and also completed the URJ Outreach Fellows Certification program (support group facilitation) in 2004.
-Since 2002, I have taught interactive classes on the basics of Judaism, Jewish Mysticism, Meditation and Torah Yoga in the Atlanta Jewish community, as well as classes on spirituality for the Interfaith Community Initiatives.
+Since 2002, I taught interactive classes on the basics of Judaism, Jewish Mysticism, Meditation and Torah Yoga in the Atlanta Jewish community, as well as classes on spirituality for the Interfaith Community Initiatives.

 To enrich my work as an adult educator, outreach professional and inter-spiritual leader, in 2008 I earned my Master of Arts degree in Judaic Studies.
 My studies at Siegel College focused on Jewish Education and outreach to interfaith couples.

 From 1998 – 2002, I participated in the Mastery of Coaching program, offered by the Center for Leadership Design, and was certified as a Life Coach in Nov, 2002.
 The focus of my Coaching practice includes: mid-life “stuckness” and general life transition.
 However, after the death of both my wife and my mother in 2013, I decided to focus my life coaching practice on Grief, Loss and Life Transition.

 Some of my spiritual teachers include Adyashanti of the Open Gate Sangha, Rabbi Rami Shapiro, and Dr. James Hollis (a Jungian Depth Psychologist).
-My daily spiritual practice includes Contemplative Hebrew prayer, hatha Yoga and mindful meditation.
+My daily spiritual practice includes Contemplative Hebrew prayer, hatha Yoga and silent meditation.
 As I clear away more and more stories / myths / illusions, more of my truth gets revealed.

 In my secular world, I work as a construction-related professional and pollution liability insurance broker.
 I earned my Bachelors degree in Civil Engineering (BCE) from Georgia Tech in 1981.
-I live in Decatur, GA, and am the proud father of three adult sons: Dr. Zach MD, Dr. Jordan, DPt and Eric.
-Jordan has two daughters- my beautiful granddaughters named Lily and Charley.
+I live in Decatur, GA, and am the proud father of three adult sons: Dr. Zach MD, Dr. Jordan, DPt and Eric, MS. I have three bonus daughters (to whom some might refer to as daughters-in-law, but I don’t) and five grandchildren.